 I gave an old project of mine, developed back in 2007 when working at Raplab, a little brush-up.
 While the first version was a compiled jar stand-alone applet, it comes now as a web app.
-The main part, the pattern calculation and visualisation is done in Processing JS.
+The main part, the pattern calculation and visualization are done in Processing JS.
 The parameters can be adjusted via a standard HTML form GUI.
-It allows to specify the diameter of the ballnose milling bit, the size of the board, choose from three different patterns and whether it should be made from dots or from lines.
-Furthermore, there is a level adjust, that permits to set a upper and lower threshold.
+It allows us to specify the diameter of the ball nose milling bit, the size of the board, choose from three different patterns, and whether it should be made from dots or from lines.
+Furthermore, there is a level adjust, that permits to set an upper and lower threshold.
 With that, the bright background region in the above picture is not filled all over with hardly visible small dots but left blank.

 The current version was developed together with Yves Ebnöther from Fablab Zürich, that’s why it goes by the name fPix.
 First tests were made to check if the outputted G-Code does what the preview promises.
 With EXPORT GC, the machine code is generated and opens in a new window (see left).
 This can then be copied and pasted into any text editor and the file saved as *.nc.